gioui/giouiorg/content/doc/install/android.md

 For Android you need the [Android SDK](https://developer.android.com/studio#command-tools) with the NDK bundle installed.

-Point the `ANDROID_HOME` to the SDK root directory.
+Point the `ANDROID_SDK_ROOT` to the SDK root directory.
 To install the NDK bundle use the `sdkmanager` command that comes with the SDK:

 ```